marco262/my_wiki/data/advancement/feats.md

 ++ Moderately Armored

-//Prerequisite: Proficiency with light armor//
+*Prerequisite: Proficiency with light armor*

 You have trained to master the use of medium armor and shields, gaining the following benefits:
 * Increase your Strength or Dexterity score by 1, to a maximum of 20.